Guy-Shaw/pmmv/README.md

 ### The Problem

-The perl `rename` command found in some Linux distributions show that perl has a great deal of expressive power, and so it can lead people to believe that it makes for a useful bulk rename utility.
-But all that expressive power is good planning the trasnformation of filenames, it does not do the heavy lifting of analyzing the whole list of from`->`to filename pairs for potential collisions, cycles, or other problems that can make the entire move/rename operation infeasible.
+The perl `rename` command found in some Linux distributions shows that perl has a great deal of expressive power, and so it can lead people to believe that it makes for a useful bulk rename utility.
+All that expressive power is great planning the transformations of filenames, it does not do the heavy lifting of analyzing the whole list of from`->`to filename pairs for potential collisions, cycles, or other problems that can make the entire move/rename operation infeasible.